thedynamiclinker/sudocode/lost+found/fsck.md

 ## The People

-1: ...doesn't basically every group call themselves "The Foundational People"?
+1: Doesn't basically every group call themselves "The Foundational People"?

 0: I don't think so.
 What do you mean?